EnmDR/RATIO/README.md

 | L₃ or style | Instructions that govern the linguistic and pragmatic form of the output | Conversations with active style | Always active |
 | L₄ or skills | Instructions that govern procedures contingent on a specific task type | All conversations | Conditionally active (semantic matching) |
 | L₅ or prompt | Instructions that govern the execution of a specific task in a single message | Single message | One inference |

+### Precedence

+The platform resolves conflicts between layers by favoring the instruction with narrower persistence: L₅ overrides L₂, which overrides L₃, which overrides L₁.
+L₄ does not generate precedence conflicts because it activates conditionally and operates on task procedures rather than general behavior.
+This resolution order is a platform behavior, not a RATIO rule.
+RATIO documents it here so that the user can design intentional overrides across layers and predict their outcome.

 ### Assigning instructions to layers